sandagolcea/one-day/README.md

 # one day experience
-the project aims to inspire young people find their career path by connecting them with professionals which can show them how a day at their job looks like.
+the project aims to inspire young people to find their career path by connecting them with professionals who can show them how a day at their job looks like.

 ##to run
 - `git clone git@github.com:sandagolcea/one-day.git`